 - You will recover faster between your workouts.
 For athletes and serious lifters this is the biggie—being able to kick-start the process of recovery so that they can bounce back faster.

 But you’ve tried the blue and soft foam roller at the gym.
 You’ve tried the Triggerpoint Grid roller.
+You’ve even tried some of the best vibrating foam rollers.
 And now it’s time for something a little more challenging.

 Perhaps there is a muscle group that is harder to hit with the flat surface of a regular foam roller.
 Or you’re ready to attack the knots and tightness with reckless abandon.